Oklahoma!: Original Broadway

 The original Broadway production opened on March 31, 1943, at the St. James Theatre in New York City.
 It was directed by Rouben Mamoulian, choreographed by Agnes de Mille and starred Alfred Drake (Curly), Joan Roberts (Laurey), Celeste Holm (Ado Annie), Howard da Silva (Jud Fry), Betty Garde (Aunt Eller), Lee Dixon (Will Parker), Joseph Buloff (Ali Hakim), Jane Lawrence (Gertie), Barry Kelley (Ike) and George S. Irving (Joe).
 Marc Platt danced the role of "Dream Curly", Katharine Sergava danced the part of "Dream Laurey" and the small dancing part of Aggie was played by Bambi Linn.
 George Church danced the part of "Dream Jud".
-Church was replaced by Vladimir Kostenko two months after the premiere.
+Church was replaced by Vladimir Kostenko.
 The production's scenic designer was Lemuel Ayers.

 The production ran for 2,212 performances, finally closing on May 29, 1948.
 "The demand for tickets was unprecedented as the show became more popular in the months that followed" the opening.
 Oklahoma! ran for over five years, a Broadway record that "would not be bested until My Fair Lady (1956)."
 The Tony Awards and other awards now given for achievement in musical theatre were not in existence in 1943, and therefore the original production of Oklahoma! received no theatrical awards.

 Early U.S. tours

-The first of several national tours began in New Haven, Connecticut, in 1944.
+The first of several national tours began in New Haven, Connecticut, in 1943.
 A 1953 article in The New York Times reported that the show was "believed to be the only musical to have enjoyed a consecutive run of ten years.
 It ran on Broadway for five years and two months, grossing $7,000,000.
 The tour of the national company, which started late in 1943, has grossed $15,000,000."
 These tours reached 250 cities.
-John Raitt played Curly in the original production in Chicago.
+Harry Stockwell was Curly.
+John Raitt played Curly in Chicago, Detroit and Milwaukee, before joining the Broadway cast.
 The United Service Organizations sponsored a tour to U.S. military bases in 1945 that lasted for several years.
 The New York Times reported in 1953: